 Many homes, condominiums, and townhouses in Florida will be included in a homeowner’s association (HOA).
 If the property is part of an association, the homeowner will likely be required to make payments to the HOA.
-The fee will vary between each association but in some cases can be hundreds of dollars each month.
+The fee will vary between each association, but in some cases can be hundreds of dollars each month.
 Further, the HOA may be able to add late fees, attorney costs to the balance.
 If the delinquencies pile up, an HOA foreclosure action could be filed.

 Homeowners are often surprised to learn that their homeowners’ association may be able to foreclose on their home.
 HOA’s may be able to seek foreclosure in Florida for missed payments or failure to maintain the property.
 Additionally, there may be other grounds set forth in the Association’s declarations and by-laws.
 In many instances, an HOA foreclosure in Florida will even involve homes with no mortgage or other liens.
 Fortunately, homeowners who have fallen behind on HOA payments still have rights to challenge the foreclosure.
-If you need to stop an HOA foreclosure in Florida, contact Florida Law Advisers to speak with an HOA foreclosure attorney.
+If you need to stop an HOA foreclosure in Florida, contact Florida Law Advisers, P.A., to speak with an HOA foreclosure attorney.

 Can the HOA File Foreclosure in Florida?